Best Tedx Talks on Anxiety, Panic, and Negative Thinking

 Dawn’s TEDx talk on anxiety starts a little headier at first.
 But then she tells the story of her son Eli and it is so relatable.
 She is very good!

-I like that Dawn distinguished “anxiety” is only perceived danger.
-(Unlike Olivia who thinks that there is “normal anxiety.”)
-She talks about the things that families do to help a kid cope with their anxieties.
+I like that Dawn distinguished “anxiety” as only perceived danger.
+(Unlike Olivia, who thinks that there is “normal anxiety.”)
+She talks about the things that families do to help kids cope with their anxieties.

-Lots of TEDx talks on anxiety promote cognitive-behavioral therapy (CBT).
-Change what you are doing and it changes what you were thinking, and it would change how you were thinking.
+Many TEDx talks on anxiety promote cognitive-behavioral therapy (CBT).
+If you change what you are doing, you change what you are thinking, and it will change how you think.

-Her kid’s anxiety book: What to Do What You Worry Too Much. by Dawn Huebner.
+Here is her children’s anxiety book: What to Do What You Worry Too Much by Dawn Huebner.

 Breaking the anxiety cycle through kindness | Steven Zanella | TEDxAmoskeagMillyard

-He felt helpless and trapped- hallmarks of anxiety.
+Also, Steven nails anxiety’s voice: “What if?”
+He tells his own story of feeling helpless and trapped- hallmarks of anxiety.

 “How could anyone understand when I didn’t understand?”
 Even though you know cognitively that lots of people have anxiety, you still feel alone.
-You are different and odd.
+You feel like no one would understand.
+Though anxiety is so common, to many people, they feel different and odd.

-Addresses the label of “lazy” when you are so afraid that you will fail, that you can’t move.
-He is exposed and even cries during this talk. #triggeralert He gets it.
-He will get you!
+Steven addresses the relatable feeling of identifying yourself as “lazy” when you are so afraid that you will fail that you can’t move.
+He even cries during this talk.
+He gets it, and he will get you!

 What was your favorite Tedx talk on anxiety and why?